 Frequented by distinguished figures such as Winston Churchill, Diana Princess of Wales, D H Lawrence, Virginia Woolf, Mick Jagger and David Bowie; Hotel Café Royal has always been the vibrant living room of London, the place to convene, converse and celebrate.
 The hotel’s 160 guestrooms and suites, including seven signature suites echoes the glories of Café Royal’s past; calm, assured and distinctive.

 The Akasha Holistic Wellbeing Centre features nine treatment rooms, 18 metre pool, a fully equipped gym and also boasts London’s first Watsu pool.
-Hotel Café Royal has recently unveiled its new lobby and guest arrival experience.
-Designed and overseen by the world-renowned architect and interior designer Piero Lissoni and created with a total investment of almost £5m, the large new lobby delivers an outstanding and glamorous entrance to the hotel.
-In addition, Hotel Café Royal has just launched its brand new 110-cover restaurant with internationally renowned chef Laurent Tourondel; ‘Laurent ay Café Royal’.
+Hotel Café Royal’s lobby was designed by the world-renowned architect and interior designer Piero Lissoni and created with a total investment of almost £5m, the large guest arrival area delivers an outstanding and glamorous entrance to the hotel.

 3 things to try when you’re there

 - Award-wining afternoon tea in the Oscar Wilde Lounge

 - An exclusive water treatment in London’s first Watsu pool in the Akasha Holistic Wellbeing Centre